Bozar/OneMoreLevel/user/doc/styx.md

 ## Winning and Losing

-There are four lost harbors in the mist of Styx.
+There are 3 lost harbors in the mist of Styx.
 In order to beat the game, you need to reach at least one of them in 24 turns.
 You lose the game if you have not reached any harbor when the last turn ends.

 ## Moving and Waiting